 The History of Costley Mill

 The mill was threatened by the Creek Indians, then survived General William Sherman’s March to the Sea during the Civil War.
-It burned in 1901, was rebuilt in 1904, only to burn a final death in 1973.
+The mill burned in 1901 and was rebuilt in 1904 – only to burn a final death in 1973.
 This was a tragic close to an era that had begun in the early 19th century.